waynegraham/registry.clir.org/_projects/2008-nursery-and-seed-trade-catalog-collection-at-the-ne.md

 ---
 layout: project
-title: "Nursery and Seed Trade Catalog Collection at The New York Botanical Garden"
+title: Nursery and Seed Trade Catalog Collection at The New York Botanical Garden
 ---